Alcohol related brain damage and recovery

 "Shrinkage of brain matter, and an accompanying increase of cerebrospinal fluid, which acts as a cushion or buffer for the brain, are well-known degradations caused by alcohol abuse," explained Gabriele Ende, professor of medical physics in the Department of Neuroimaging at the Central Institute of Mental Health.
 "This volume loss has previously been associated with neuropsychological deficits such as memory loss, concentration deficits, and increased impulsivity."

-The shrinking of any portion of the brain is worrying but the damage done by alcohol is especially concerning because some of the shrinkage is probably due to cell death.
-Once brain cells die the effect of the brain damage are permanent.
+The shrinking of any portion of the brain is worrying but the damage done by alcohol is especially concerning, because some of the shrinkage is probably due to cell death.
+Once brain cells die, the effect of the brain damage is permanent.
 Thankfully, some of the changes in the alcoholic brain are due to cells simply changing size in the brain.
 Once an alcoholic has stopped drinking, these cells return to their normal volume, showing that some alcohol-related brain damage is reversible.

 Rapid recovery of the brain from alcohol induced volume loss